Skip to main content

 Exclude pests from the area

 IPA also means excluding pests from the area.
 That means sealing up the places they can enter your home.
 Cracks or holes in screen doors or windows can let mosquitoes in.
-Ants, termites can come in through cracks and crevices.
-Rodents came come in through tiny holes.
+Ants and termites can come in through cracks and crevices.
+Rodents can come in through tiny holes.

 Use pesticides wisely